 With an enviable 300 plus days of sunshine a year, winter in Murcia is something anyone can get used to.
 The region has an average of 360 days of sunshine each year.
 January has average temperatures of 16.6 °C (62 °F) during the day, and around 34.2 °C (94 °F) in summer.

-Murcia: Where to stay
+Where to stay in Murcia

 Driving through the vast and sparse landscape, you’ll notice the extremely dry and arid land.
 Murcia’s more of a local Spanish city than one overrun with tourists.
 And let’s face it, that’s never a bad thing.